 When Darren Aronofsky releases a new film, I'm there.
-While the second part of his career has been a little hit and miss, even his flukes tend to be unique and different enough to warrant a trip to the theater.
-The first impressions of Mother! (mind the exclamation point) were bouncing between hype and severe negativity, luckily I mananged to stear clear of any spoilers or guidance.
+While the second part of his career has been a little hit-and-miss, even his flukes tend to be unique and different enough to warrant a trip to the theater.
+The first impressions of Mother (mind the exclamation point) were bouncing between hype and severe negativity, luckily I managed to stay clear of any spoilers or guidance.
 Just make sure you go into this one as blank as possible, it will only make the ride that much more impressive.

 I don't really keep track of how many films I watch in theaters each year, but it's probably somewhere between 20 and 30.
 I do love the experience, but I rarely love the films.
 The last one I reviewed was Hardcore Henry and that was almost one and a half years ago.
-I'm actually a bit surprised they decided to release Mother! in cinemas here.
-It's a very divisive film and it's sure to leave some people confused, if not angry and cheated out of their money.
+I'm actually a bit surprised they decided to release Mother in cinemas here.
+It's a very divisive film, and it's certain to leave some people confused, if not angry and cheated out of their money.
 I'm not complaining though.

 I think it’s OK to be confused.
 The movie has a dream-logic and that dream-logic makes sense.
 But if you try to unscrew it, it kind of falls apart.
 So it’s a psychological freak-out.
 You shouldn’t over-explain it.